 So, opt for a cool setting on your hairdryer.

 It may slow down drying time, but it will give you a better finish.

 Help is at hand with Styling Mist for Natural Hold and Volume as it speeds up drying time even at a cooler setting.
-Plus, it contains Honey to reduce static which means you don’t have to worry about flyaways.
+Plus, it contains Honey to reduce static, meaning you don’t have to worry about flyaways.

 Whilst you’re at it, turn down the heat in the shower.
 Try not to wash your hair in hot water.
-Opt for a warm temperature that’s better for your hair, scalp and your skin too.
+Opt for a warm temperature that’s better for your hair, scalp and your skin.